 Livestock rearing economy is dependent on the various products made out of them.
 In terms of value output, milk and milk products contribute 65% of the total value of livestock economy followed by meat and meat products contributing 20%, Dung about 7% and eggs 4%.
 The total meat production in the country is said to be 7.4 million tonnes and egg production is about 88 billion.

 Uttar Pradesh contributes about 17% of the total milk production and 18% of the total meat production of the country and Tamil Nadu contributes 19% of the total egg production in the country.
 The largest meat-producing state in the country is Maharashtra and the largest poultry producing state is Andhra Pradesh.
-Of the total of 88 billion eggs that the country produces 87% is from improved fowl and 12% from desi (local) fowl and only 1% is from duck eggs.
+Of the total of 88 billion eggs that the country produces 87% are from improved fowl, 12% from desi (local) fowl, and only 1% are from duck eggs.

 The animal slaughtering takes place both in registered as well as unlicensed and unregistered slaughterhouses.
-As per the estimate available, the total number of slaughterhouses in the country is 3600 and out of which only 1783 are registered and the remaining are unlicensed and unregistered.
-The number of small-scale meat retail shops are 25000 and the number of abattoirs with meat processing facilities approved by APEDA are 77.
+As of 2021, there were 4,671 slaughterhouses in India that were registered or licensed with the Food Safety and Standards Authority of India (FSSAI).
+The number of small-scale meat retail shops is 25000, and the number of abattoirs with meat processing facilities approved by APEDA is 77.

-As beef, we export buffalo meat, the market is little restricted and limited to countries like Vietnam, Malaysia, Egypt, Indonesia, and Saudi Arabia.
-Vietnam alone accounted for 48% of the total Indian meat export at 840 thousand MT followed by Egypt (9.4%), Malaysia (9.3%), Indonesia (4.6%), and Saudi Arabia (4.4%) of the total export of 1.8 million tonnes exported in 2016.
+As for beef, we export buffalo meat, with the market being somewhat restricted to countries such as Vietnam, Malaysia, Egypt, Indonesia, and Saudi Arabia.
+Vietnam alone accounted for 48% of the total Indian meat export at 840 thousand MT, followed by Egypt (9.4%), Malaysia (9.3%), Indonesia (4.6%), and Saudi Arabia (4.4%) of the total export of 1.8 million tonnes exported in 2016.

 Frozen buffalo meat is exported to the countries by established processors including Allanasons which acquired a modern abattoir from Brook Bond in the early eighties which had a capacity to slaughter 500 buffaloes every day.
 This is an integrated plant and everything from the animal is used for the productive purpose including blood and skin.